Stephen Goldsmith, Director

 Chelsea Gauthier, Associate Director

-Chelsea Gauthier, Associate Director of the Center for the Living City, assists in managing the Jane Jacobs Walk program, the Jane Jacobs Fellows, the Observe!
-Patch program, community outreach, and other Center development.
-She holds a Master’s degree in City & Metropolitan Planning, a Graduate Certificate in Historic Preservation, and a Bachelor’s in Urban Planning from the University of Utah.
+Chelsea Gauthier, Associate Director of the Center for the Living City, assists in managing the Jane Jacobs Walk program, the Jane Jacobs Fellows, the Observe! program, community outreach, and other Center development.
+She is also an Associate Instructor teaching Design Ecologies in the Department of City and Metropolitan Planning at the University of Utah.
 Her background as a ballet dancer fostered her love of embedded story within historic buildings and finding inspiration from artistic nuances that people and place bring to city life.
 Chelsea is passionate about engaging youth and women in the design of their communities.
 Her interests and experience include urban ecology, environmental planning, historic preservation, and community engagement projects that create a platform for citizen activists to create change in their communities.
 She believes in the power of small scale interventions in cities to make big impacts within a community.
+She holds a Master’s degree in City & Metropolitan Planning, a Graduate Certificate in Historic Preservation, and a Bachelor’s in Urban Planning from the University of Utah.